photoprism/photoprism-docs/docs/getting-started/index.md

 ## System Requirements ##

-We recommend hosting PhotoPrism on a server with **at least 2 cores**, **3 GB of physical memory**, and a 64-bit operating system.
+We recommend hosting PhotoPrism on a server with **at least 2 cores**, **3 GB of physical memory**,[^1] and a 64-bit operating system.
 Beyond these minimum requirements, the amount of RAM should [match the number of CPU cores](troubleshooting/performance.md#memory).
-RAW image conversion and TensorFlow are disabled on systems with 1 GB or less memory.

 If your server has [less than 4 GB of swap space](troubleshooting/docker.md#adding-swap) or a manual memory/swap limit is set, this can cause unexpected restarts, for example, when the indexer temporarily needs more memory to process large files.
+High-resolution panoramic images may require additional swap space and/or physical memory above the recommended minimum.

 !!! note ""
     Indexing large photo and video collections significantly benefits from [local SSD storage](troubleshooting/performance.md#storage) and plenty of memory for caching.
 Especially the conversion of RAW images and the transcoding of videos are very demanding.
-    We take no responsibility for instability or performance problems if your device does not meet the minimum requirements.
+    We take no responsibility for instability or performance problems if your device does not meet the requirements.

 #### Browsers ####